 A TELS recipient must maintain his or her enrollment status each fall and spring semester.
 (Example: A student receiving a full-time scholarship must remain enrolled in at least 12 hours through the end of the semester.
 A student receiving a part-time scholarship must remain enrolled in at least 6 hours through the end of the term.)
 A student who withdraws or stops attending and drops below the required number of hours will lose the scholarship for all future semesters and may be required to repay all or a portion of the current semester's awards.

 If extenuating circumstances prevent a student from meeting Continuous Enrollment requirements, the student may be eligible for an appeal.
 Please visit the Financial Aid Appeals webpage for more information about filing a TELS appeal.
 TELS Appeals can only be approved if a student is ineligible due to failure to meet enrollment requirements; MTSU is not able to approve appeals for students who fail to meet GPA requirements, regardless of extenuating circumstances.

-Effective starting the Fall 2021 semester, a TELS recipient who meets the above requirement may receive the Hope Scholarship until the first of the following events occurs:
+Effective starting the Fall 2021 semester, a TELS recipient who meets the above requirements may receive the Hope Scholarship until the first of the following events occurs: